moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 done
 ```

-And then merge them in preparation for PC projection to 1000 genomes:
+And then merge them in preparation for PCA and/or PC projection to 1000 genomes:

 ```
 for CHR in `seq 1 22`